SocietyProtocol/Content-Library/Published/Articles/The Sovereign Individual (Agency).md

 _Today, our identities are molded and limited by what the Nation State structure can handle._

-Ownership of identity rests in duplicated contracts: social media profiles, credit scores, criminal records, resumes, birth certificates, search histories, etc..Nation States hold our main identity (birth certificates, passports, criminal records), banks hold our property assets (cash, equities, real estate deeds), and corporations hold our data (locations, social interactions, connections, purchases, search history).
-At each point of interacting with our identity, property, and data—there is a middle-man who owns and controls that part of our identity.
+Ownership of identity rests in duplicated contracts: social media profiles, credit scores, criminal records, resumes, birth certificates, search histories, etc..

+Nation States hold our main identity (birth certificates, passports), banks hold our assets (cash, equities, real estate deeds), and corporations hold our data (locations, social interactions, relationships, purchases, search history).
+At each point of interacting with our identity, assets, and data—there is a middle-man who owns and controls that part of our identity.

-Currently, these duplicated contracts are held in the form of digital data.
-To facilitate social cohesion, the Nation State requires access to your data. _Otherwise, it wouldn’t be able to facilitate social cohesion, and it would disappear._ Giving rise to Surveillance States.
+Currently, these duplicated contracts are in the form of digital data.
+To facilitate social cohesion, the Nation State requires access to your data.
+Without this ability, the Nation State wouldn’t be able to facilitate social cohesion, and its shared reality would disappear.
+Giving rise to Surveillance States.

 Identity is now a hybrid—personal, yet algorithmic (part of it belongs to you and part to the algorithms). _Who controls the algorithms?_

-Each piece of accumulated data, increases the power the intermediaries (governments, banks, and corporations) have over individual’s identities.
+Each piece of accumulated data increases the power intermediaries have over individual’s identities.
+Intermediaries can use this power in many ways:

-This accumulated data, increases the power the intermediaries: governments, banks, and corporations, have over individual’s identities.
-Intermediaries can use this power in many ways, to exercise feudalist like powers, or simply even keep it for negotiating leverage against the individual, and to analytics mine for statistics on the population to increase their decision making capacity. _They can use it to change our identities.
-Increase the poor, increase the rich, move the rich here.
-Move this race to become impoverished.
-Make many single females.
-It’s all algorithmic.
-Our identities are shaped and molded by the algorithms alongside the “equal” parties we interact with._
+- To exercise immediate absolute power (such as removing your account permanently from _LinkedIn_).
+- Keeping it stockpiled to retain as negotiating leverage against the individual (such as subtly implying that all people are _equal_ while retaining the ownership to your entire life's worth of data as a negotiating chip).
+- To analyze the statistics of the entire population, allowing the intermediaries better decision-making capacity while keeping each individuals decision-making capacity relatively decreasing.

+The middle-men of the DEAA use this accumulated data, as leverage to negotiate for changes in our identities with overwhelming power.
+Our identities are shaped and molded by algorithms, belonging to ultra powerful intermediaries, alongside the "_equal_" parties we interact with.
+The biggest force shaping our identities in the modern DEAA is those in-control of the algorithms we all use—the technocratic elites[6](#fn:6).

-> Worldwide censorship is accessible at the click of a button.
+> Caption: Worldwide censorship is accessible at the click of a button.

-> Debanking, and confiscation of property is accessible at the click of a button.
+> Caption: Debanking, and confiscation of property is accessible at the click of a button.

-> Removing an identity from its social connections is accessible at the click of a button and can be done insidiously opaquely by tuning the algorithm imperceptibly.
+> Caption: Removing an identity from its social connections is accessible at the click of a button and can be done insidiously opaquely by tuning the algorithm imperceptibly.

-> The biggest force shaping our identities in the modern DEAA is those in-control of the algorithms we all use—Surveillance States.
->
-> The second biggest force is our “equal” horizontal counterparties.
->
-> The third biggest force is our local reputation systems.

-From the opposite individual side, the individual cannot do any of these things.
+From the opposite individual side, the individual can't do any of these things.
 The individuals cannot select the algorithms imposed on their lives.
-The individual often cannot access information about their identity held by these parties.
-Individuals cannot effectively possess, interact with, or commercialize (buy & sell) their private identity, assets, or data without the support of these middle-men.
+They often can't even access information about their identity owned by the intermediaries.
+Individuals cannot effectively possess, access, interact with, or commercialize (buy & sell) their identity, property, or data without the support of these middle-men.

-Our personal identity doesn’t fundamentally belong to us, it is owned by intermediaries who siphon it from and provide it in aggregate form to the surveillance of the Nation State—Surveillance States—controlled by the technocratic elites, who are unable to facilitate free markets or let go of their need to monitor all the data flowing through their kingdom for a lest of losing social cohesion and dissipating their States.
+Our identities, in the form of data, and everything stored inside them, aren’t owned by us. _They belong to some very equal people_.
+They are owned by intermediaries who siphon the data from our interactions and provide it in aggregate form to the surveillance of the Nation State—Surveillance States—controlled by the technocratic elites, who are unable to facilitate free markets or let go of their need to monitor all the data flowing through their empire due to an inability to provide social cohesion if the digital data, storing our identities, interactions, and reputations, escapes their clutches.

-From an individuals perspective, it is comparable to being in a panopticon with the guards having tinted windows—everyone is being watched but cannot see the guards.
-A worldwide panopticon system silently manipulates our identities.
+From an individuals perspective, it is comparable to being in a panopticon with the guards having tinted windows—everyone is being watched but cannot see the guards. _A worldwide panopticon silently manipulates our identities—from the shadows._

-No matter what these organizations claim to do with our data now, there is little to stop them from changing their policies in the future or simply getting hacked by malicious actors’ attacks on their stashes of data, which they have proven unable to stop consistently for the past 20 years.

-> Imagine if someone broke into Googles, Microsofts, or Facebooks servers (which hasn't really happened yet, but is always a possibility) and exfiltrated literally everyones’ private conversations, emails, profiles, and location data from the past two decades at the same time…Dumping it all into the internet.
->
-> Would the world explode if absolutely everyone could read ALL of everyone else’s private information (DMs, notes, and emails)?

-**_The more this imbalance in data grows, the longer it continues, the more powerful techno-feudal partnerships between Nation States and corporations grow and the less powerful individuals become._** We are entering the last final breaths of the DEAA—the democratic processes which have allowed the rise of individualism, are reverting into techno-feudalism.
-This aggregation of data has moved us back from the democratic ideals developed by the Magna Carta and Print Revolution era to overthrow the feudalist church into a very similar techno-feudalism of Surveillance States.
-As this happened, our societies again became unable to facilitate different opinions from the ruling class, because we no longer live in Democratic systems—we’re back to feudalist systems, but this is a temporary reversion…time doesn’t move backwards.
+**_The more this imbalance in data grows, the longer it continues, the more powerful the techno-feudal partnerships between corporations and Nation States become, and the less powerful individuals become._** We are entering into the last breaths of the DEAA—the democratic processes which have allowed the rise of individualism, are reverting into techno-feudalism.
+This aggregation of data has moved us back from the democratic ideals fostered by the Magna Carta and Print Revolution era, to overthrow the feudalist church’s control, into a very similar techno-feudalism.
+As this happened, our societies again became unable to facilitate different opinions from the ruling class, because we no longer live in democratic systems—we’re back to feudalist systems[7](#fn:7).

 #### Roles